JoinTheGraph/jointhegraph.github.io/articles/installing-janusgraph-and-its-storage-backends/installing-janusgraph-and-testing-it-with-the-inmemory-storage-backend/index.md

 ### Download and Extract JanusGraph

 I place prepackaged application bundles under "/opt".
 So you can go to this directory or any other directory you like.
-Then use the "wget" command to download the JanusGraph ZIP file from github.
+Then use the "wget" command to download the JanusGraph ZIP file from GitHub.
 Then the "unzip" command to extract the files from the ZIP archive.

 ```shell
 cd /opt